Azure/Databricks360/iac-adb-360/README.md

-# 1. Standard Installation (no SCC)
+# 1. Default Installation (no SCC)

 ## Installation with Azure Devops (ADO) - DEV Environment

-There is going to be some prep work to be done:
+A default installation of Databricks uses public ip addresses.
+If you don't want public ip addresses, you'll have to either do a simplified or a standard secure cluster connectivity(SCC) installation.
+The standard secure cluster configuration (SCC) is supported and described [here](/iac-adb-360/README.md#2-scc-secure-cluster-connectivity-installation).

 Firstly, you need to fork <sup>1</sup> this repository (github.com/Azure/Databricks360) into your github organization and if you want to be able to make changes to the code, then clone <sup>2</sup> the repo locally.
 Change to the newly created directory, which should be something like /Databricks360.
 If you forked from the main branch, create a dev branch either in Github or by entering 'git checkout -b dev' at the command line.
 This will create a dev branch from main and check it out.
 By entering git push --set-updstream origin/dev you push the newly created branch onto github.
 It is also a good practice to set the dev branch as the default one, so that subsequent creations of new pipelines draw from dev by default.